GNOME/gnome-software/doc/kudos.md

     </kudos>

-Although, please bear in mind any application that is found cheating, i.e. adding kudos artificially just to get a higher star rating will have **all** the kudos manually removed with a blacklist rule in the AppStream builder.
+Although, please bear in mind any application that is found cheating, i.e. adding kudos artificially will have **all** the kudos manually removed with a blacklist rule in the AppStream builder.

-If you are a vendor, or a system distributor and just want to increase the number of stars for your pet proprietary application that's essential to business function, a good kudo to manually add would be `FeaturedRecommended`, although, perhaps adding the desktop ID to the GSettings key `org.gnome.software.popular-overrides` would be a better idea.
+If you are a vendor, or a system distributor and just want to increase the number of kudos for your pet proprietary application that's essential to business function, a good kudo to manually add would be `FeaturedRecommended`, although, perhaps adding the desktop ID to the GSettings key `org.gnome.software.popular-overrides` would be a better idea.